 Linear warping guarantees a continuous image across a split, but since it is not perspective-correct, it may distort images if higher warping applied.

 You can move the selected corner point here, by either setting pixel coordinates manually or by dragging the field's right side.

 With the Edge Blending settings you can specify overlapping in pixel values as well as power - gamma correction - on each side of the screen that has an other screen surrounding.

-Mitti supports playback audio tracks of Video Cues, and will route audio to your system's default audio device by default.
+Mitti supports playback of Audio Cues - as well as audio track of Video Cues-, and will route audio to your system's default audio device by default.
 You can set the sound card you need in the Audio Output Preferences which accessible either from the Outputs menu or from the Project Preferences.

-All Video Cues will use these settings by default, but you can route individual Video Cues to use a different channels and limit the volume in Cue's Audio Output Preferences.
+All Cues will use these settings by default, but you can set different output routing and volume individually in Cue's Audio Output Preferences.

 Mitti can broadcast the video part of the Current Cue with Video FX applied to Syphon clients.
 This is an automated process, which means Mitti's Syphon server is always alive and will transmit data if there are Syphon clients connected - this means you don't need to setup anything to get Syphon output from Mitti.